jovotech/jovo-framework/docs/04_app-logic/02_data/user.md

 Meta Data | Usage | Description
 :--- | :--- | :---
-createdAt | `this.user().metaData.createdAt` | Timestamp: When the user first used your app lastUsedAt | `this.user().metaData.lastUsedAt` | Timestamp: The last time your user interacted with your app sessionsCount | `this.user().metaData.sessionsCount` | Timestamp: How often your user engaged with your app
+createdAt | `this.$user.metaData.createdAt` | Timestamp: When the user first used your app lastUsedAt | `this.$user.metaData.lastUsedAt` | Timestamp: The last time your user interacted with your app sessionsCount | `this.$user.metaData.sessionsCount` | Timestamp: How often your user engaged with your app

 You can change the type of meta data to store with the Jovo app constructor.
 This is the default configuration for it: